the7th/SPS/README.md

 TODO:

-- Replace table name yang dah tukar with the new name
-- Create sitesettings table - DONE
-- Redo navigations.
-Update to Bootstrap 3.
-DONE.
+- Teacher: Can add new parent
-- Update all mySQL to PDO or mySQLi statement.
+- Update all mySQL to PDO or mySQLi statement
-- Use only one navigation instead of 3 like right now
 - After redo navigation, use Metronic instead of plain Bootstrap
+- List of students in teacher's and headmaster's panel (divided by class)
+- Automatically generate grade according to the marks given
+- Headmaster: Bug in enable report access page - fixed
+- Headmaster: Add new class
+- Chart for performance

 What System Can Do: